16 Fun Things to Do in Idaho Springs Colorado From a Digital Nomad Who Lived There

 When’s the best time to visit Idaho Springs?

 It depends on what you’re looking for.
 The summer months will be the most temperate and the most enjoyable for outdoor activities.
 Summer is also the busiest season.
-Fall (when I went) is the slow season.
-As an introvert, I live for a good slow season.
-Winter is a popular time for skiing, snowboarding, and other snow activities.
-Spring can bring pretty wildflowers.
+Fall (when I went) is the slow season, but personally, as an introvert, I live for a good slow season.

-The takeaway: Is visiting Idaho Springs CO worth it?
+The takeaway: Is visiting Idaho Springs worth it?

 Yes!
 I found it to be the perfect blend of lively downtown and mountain solitude.
 It’s not as crowded as Estes Park and is an absolutely beautiful, charming place that’s convenient to many Colorado attractions!
 I loved living here and would stay here again.